munificent/magpie/doc/site/markdown/language/program-structure.markdown

     :::magpie
     var a = 1,
-            2 // a will be the tuple (1, 2)
+            2 // a will be the tuple (1, 2).

     var b = 1 +
-            2 // b will be 3
+            2 // b will be 3.

     print(
-        "hi") // prints "hi"
+        "hi") // Prints "hi".

+If you specifically want to ignore a newline where it otherwise *would* separate two expressions, you can end the line with a backslash (`\`):

+    :::magpie
+    var a = foo
+    bar()
+    // Sets a to foo then calls bar()

+    var a = foo \
+    bar()
+    // Equivalent to:
+    // var a = foo bar()

 ### Blocks

-If you want to evaluate several expressions where only a single one is expected, you can create a *block*.
+To evaluate several expressions where only a single one is expected, you can create a *block*.
 Many languages use curly braces (`{ }`) for blocks.
 In Magpie, a block starts with a newline and ends with `end` (or occasionally another keyword like `else`):

     :::magpie
-    if happy? then print("I'm happy!") // no block
+    if happy? then print("I'm happy!") // No block.

-    if happy? then // <- a newline here starts the block print("I'm happy!")
+    if happy? then // <- A newline here starts the block. print("I'm happy!")
         print("Really happy!")
-    end // <- and this ends it
+    end // <- And this ends it.

 Blocks are allowed most places where an expression is expected.
 In fact, blocks *are* expressions: they evaluate to the last expression in the block: